appveyor/website/src/docs/enterprise/creating-build-server-in-azure.md

 * In Configuration blade, change from 'Dynamic' to 'Static'
 * In the Overview blade, 'Associate' the IP address again.

 This will assign you a new static IP address.
-Make a note of it e.g. `51.255.53.185` (your will be different)
+Make a note of it e.g. `51.255.53.185` (yours will be different)

 ## Install IIS on VM:

-Now that you have a running VM, and pulic IP address for it, you can setup SSL for your CI Server.
+Now that you have a running VM, and public IP address for it, you can setup SSL for your CI Server.

 In the Azure Portal